Prix Rothschild History: The Ladies' Marois

 History

-Known as the Prix Rothschild since 2008, the race was formerly known as the Prix d'Astarté, which was created in 1929 with the aim of allowing fillies to compete with each other over the Classic mile distance rather than having to take on the colts over the same distance in the Prix Jacques Le Marois.
+Known as the Prix Rothschild since 2008, the race was formerly known as the Prix d'Astarté, which was created in 1929 to allow fillies to compete with each other over the Classic mile distance rather than having to take on the colts over the same distance in the Prix Jacques Le Marois.
 The Prix d'Astarté is firmly linked to the straight track at Deauville, having left it only during the Second World War, when it was cancelled in 1940 and switched to Longchamp in 1941, 1942, 1944 and 1945, and to Tremblay in 1943.
-The distance has always been 1 mile and the record time of 1' 33'' 20/100 was set by Gay Style in 1974.
-Classed as a Group III race when the pattern race system was introduced in 1971, the Prix d'Astarté was elevated to Group II ranks in 1982 and then to the highest level, Group I, in 2004.
+The distance has always been 1 mile, and the record time of 1' 33'' 20/100 was set by Gay Style in 1974.
+Classed as a Group III race when the pattern race system was introduced in 1971, the Prix d'Astarté was elevated to Group II in 1982 and then to the highest level, Group I, in 2004.

 The Rothschilds